somyaa-aggarwal/illumioChallenge/README.md

 2. Implement multi-threading to speed up log processing and leverage multiple CPU cores.
 3. Extend support to various log formats beyond AWS VPC Flow Logs.
 4. Store parsed results in a relational or NoSQL database for advanced querying and analytics.
-5. Adapt the parser for real-time data ingestion using frameworks like Apache Kafka or Flink.